lbcb-sci/MetagenomicsBenchmark/README.md

 		- <dataset> - name of the dataset
 		- <database> - name of the database
 		- <names_file> - path to the names.dmp file

+- analize_true_positives.py - similar to analize_results.py but it only calculates true positive report.
+The input argumates are the same as for the analize_results.py.

 - benchmark.py - script that executes whole analysis pipeline, for every tool it executes parse_tool_output, then analize_tool_output and then for every dataset and database it generates reports with analize_results
 	- arguments: <mode> there are 4 modes in which this script can be run: